perarnau/charon/docs/charonctl.md

 - Install kubectl: Follow the [official installation guide](https://kubernetes.io/docs/tasks/tools/)
 - Ensure kubectl is in your PATH

+**kubectl command issues**
+- Ensure kubectl is properly installed and configured
+- Check if your kubeconfig file is valid: `kubectl config view`
+- Verify cluster connectivity: `kubectl cluster-info`
+- For permission issues, check your RBAC settings

 **"Permission denied" errors**
 - Ensure the target user has appropriate permissions
 - Verify sudo password is correct